bbauska/meta-react-basics/README.md

 <h4>Note</h4>

-It does not matter whether you define calculateWinner before or after the Board.
-Let's put it at the end so that you don't have to scroll past it every time you edit your components.
+<p>It does not matter whether you define calculateWinner before or after
+the Board.
+Let's put it at the end so that you don't have to scroll past it every time you edit your components.</p>

-You will call calculateWinner(squares) in the Board component's handleClick function to check if a player has won.
-You can perform this check at the same time you check if a user has clicked a square that already has a X or and O. We'd like to return early in both cases:
+<p>You will call calculateWinner(squares) in the Board component's
+handleClick function to check if a player has won.
+You can perform this check at the same time you check if a user has clicked a square that already has a X or and O. We'd like to return early in both cases:</p>

 ```
 function handleClick(i) {